 Gorgeous or Ghastly?
 Aldi Napolean Brandy Review

 I’m not a huge alcohol drinker because I find most have unpleasant flavours and as such, they are not a great experience.
 I can tell when I’m drinking a bad vodka, a poor wine, a sub-par whisky, a trashy rum and as such I have tended to shy away from them unless in mixed drinks.
-There is, however, nothing so dramatic as a delightful rum, straight up, savoured and then followed at the end by a mouthful of watch which then turns sugar syrupy sweet on the palette.
+There is, however, nothing so dramatic as a delightful rum, straight up, savoured and then followed at the end by a mouthful of water which then turns sugar syrupy sweet on the palette.

 You can imagine, therefore, my reticence at trying the Aldi Napoleon brandy.
 Not only have I found brandy to be often a flavourless mess of disgustingness but the high alcohol content has made it less pleasant still.
 However, I have been surprised, and pleasantly, with the new range of Aldi spirits brought on by their new buyer.
 Trusting my palette to their careful hands, I acquiesced to trying a small amount with another reviewer beside me lauding the glass before him.